ClJarvis/Portfolio_Black/README.md

 # Portfolio

-A portfolio page for showing the projects I have built while a Student at Nashville Software School.
-Some projects are class directed others are independent projects.
+A portfolio page for showing the projects I have built.
+Some are from my time at Nashville Software School.
+Others are projects I have built ouside of School.
 These projects were built using HTML, CSS, JavaScript, AngularJS and JSON.

 - The page also conatians:
 <ol>